bcgov/design-system/components/textarea/README.md

 ## Design Guidance
 * Open ended questions can often be difficult for users to answer.
 Consider breaking up the question into multiple single line [text inputs](../text_input/README.md).
 * Allow copy and paste functionality
-* Textarea must have labels, placeholder text is insufficient as it disappears once the user clicks on the field.
+* Do not use placeholder text instead of labels.
+Screenreaders do not treat placeholder text as labels.
+Placeholder text dissapears which can confuse users if they forget the original prompt.
 * Make sure the textarea size is proportional to the amount of text you expect the user input

 ## Rationale